Contraception

 • The contraceptive implant

-• Female sterilisation (if you want a permanent method of contraception)
+• Female sterilisation (if you decide that you want a permanent method of contraception)

-Types of contraception recommended for people taking topiramate:
+What types of contraception are not recommended for people taking valproate medicines?

-It’s still a good idea to discuss your choice of contraception with your doctor or epilepsy specialist nurse.
-This is particularly important if you are taking a medicine that has a higher risk of causing birth defects or other problems when taken during pregnancy.
+It may still be helpful to discuss your choice of contraception with your doctor or nurse.
+This is particularly important if you are taking a medicine that has a higher risk of causing birth defects.

 See our webpage to find out more about epilepsy medicines in pregnancy.